 The inspiration behind YEATS are the two ethical issues of food insecurity and public health.
-The name, YEATS, is also inspired by the word “eats,” relating to food and “YEET,” the sound one makes expressing excitement – the excitement of finding lower-cost food.
+The name, YEATS, combines “eats,” and “YEET,” the sound one makes expressing excitement – the excitement of finding lower-cost food.

 You yell “YEET” when you find low cost EATS.